CALL FOR PAPERS

 registration deadlines and other information associated with the parent event.

-Please submit papers using the SC22 submissions system
+Please submit papers using the SC23 submissions system

-conference format, should be no more than 12 pages (including references and figures), and must be at least 8 pages long.
+Workshop: LLVM-HPC2023 Full Papers” form.
+Papers must use the new proceedings templates and the CCS2012 guide (available at: ACM Primary Article Template), should be no more than 12 pages (including references and figures), and must be at least 6 pages long.

 Direct links to the submission form and other information are available on the workshop web page.

 The proceedings will be archived in IEEE Xplore through IEEE CS.

 Ryan Kabrick, Tactical Computing Laboratories, firstname.lastname@example.org

 Madhur Amilkanthwar, NVIDIA

 Tobias Grosser, University of Edinburgh

 Alice Koniges, University of Hawaii, Maui HPC Center